 See, Google’s main pejorative isn’t to make money.
 Sure, it, like any other site or business wants to make money, but that isn’t its main priority; Google already has plenty of money as it is.
 Its main priority is to stay “number one” in terms of search engines by offering relevant content to people who search the site and getting relevant clicks for advertisers so they won’t waste money on ads that don’t relate to the people who click on them.
 In other words, they want to provide a good, valuable experience to both common, everyday users and business clients.

 As such, Google considers several unique factors, explored below, when determining where an ad places:

 Given all of this information, you may wonder how your initial bid factors in or if it even factors in at all.
 It does, to some degree.

 If you want your ad to be the best, not just in terms of bid but in terms of quality, which is what it takes to make it to the top of Google, then contact us at Look to the Right.
-We understand all of the factors considered by Google AdWords and can make your ad suitable to all of its requirements so that it can shine and earn your business the attention it deserves.
+We understand all of the factors considered by Google Ads (formerly Google AdWords) and can make your ad suitable to all of its requirements so that it can shine and earn your business the attention it deserves.
 Trust us to take you to the top every time, and you won’t be sorry.

 UPDATE: Google has removed the video we recommended from YouTube.
 We hope there is a replacement soon.
 Until then you can read the direct documentation on ad position and Ad Rank here.